 Sales and Operations Planning (S&OP)

 So, what's the purpose of S&OP?
-It's to coordinate across business units, increase transparency, balance supply and demand, and to achieve profitability.
+To coordinate across business units, increase transparency, balance supply and demand, and to achieve profitability.
 S&OP can occur on a monthly, yearly, or even two or three-year basis, depending on the company and its goals.

-There are some key benefits to sales and operations planning (S&OP).
+Here are some key benefits to sales and operations planning (S&OP):

 Increased transparency between departments